lehgtrung/face-search/README.md

 * Detect faces from the images
 * Crop the face to 224x224 pixels
 * Align the face
-* Feed face images through a feature extractor (Deep-face feature, Local binary patterns, Fisher face, etc)
+* Feed face images through a feature extractor (I use vgg face feature extractor)
 * Save the vector representations into database along with images names and url
 * Queries run very fast thanks to Postgres's CUBE extension